 Level 1 -Data Analysis and Planning

 Level 1 identifies the information required to fully understand the current state and to lay the foundation for building clearly defined strategies that achieves a defined future state.
-While Mission, Vision and Values are the well-known components, the Business Hierarchy of Needs ® adds two elements that are not routinely discussed: Leadership Traits, MIG (Most Important Goal) and Value Proposition.
+While Mission, Vision and Values are the well-known components, the Business Hierarchy of Needs ® adds three elements that are not routinely discussed: Leadership Traits, MIG (Most Important Goal) and Value Proposition.
 Companies have many goals and objectives, but they must all be part of a single most important goal.
 That goal becomes the quantitative measure of all strategies and tactics, while the company’s value proposition keeps focus on the reason customers prefer them over others.
 Once strategies have been designed and put in place, identifying strategic gaps and operating gaps, and the development of KPI’s, tactical objectives provide the basis for identifying what needs to be done to successfully execute strategy.

 Level 2 – Knowledge and Change Management

 Once goal setting has been completed, cascading objectives (we use the OGSM approach), throughout the organization to deal with operating gaps and strategic gaps defines the required organization structure, skill maps, training requirements and performance management objectives.
 Many companies spend a lot of time in level two creating a change management plan and preparing the organization to be successful.
 Short stepping this level will handicap the organization and jeopardize strategic execution.
 This is where most organizations fail.

 Level 3 – Implementation

 The strategies are completed, the organization prepared – now comes the easy part – Implementation.
 Few strategic plans are radical in nature and are more incremental in reality.
 Implementation techniques are dictated by rate and magnitude of required change, how big the strategic gaps are and the level of automation and technology that is required to support the company’s strategic plan.
 Level 3 requires answering the following questions: